cast-org/figuration/docs/get-started/download.md

 +-- test/
 {% endhighlight %}

-The `scss/`, and `js/` folders are the source code for our CSS and JS (respectively).
+The `scss/`, and `js/` folders are the source code for our CSS and JavaScript (respectively).
 The `dist/` folder includes everything listed in the precompiled download section above.
 The `docs/` folder includes the source code for our documentation.
 Beyond that, any other included file provides support for packages, license information, and development.